keralaforum2-create/KEF/replit.md

     3. Special "Pitch Start Idea" email for contest registrations to admin.
 - **Templates**: HTML, mobile-responsive, branded.

+### Data Storage
+- All registrations, contacts, and other data are stored in the application database
+- Admin dashboard provides full visibility into all submissions

 ## External Dependencies

 ### Third-Party UI Libraries